school-brainhack/school-brainhack.github.io/content/en/project/video-EEG-FC-SC/index.md

 Motivated by the work of Betzel et al. (2020), we transitioned to an alternative approach using Segregation analysis to identify distinctive patterns during specific video segments.
 To accomplish this, we computed Functional connectivity by leveraging a dynamic window based on phase coherence among all pairs of HCP-MMP ROIs (Glasser et al., 2016).
 Notably, we focused on assessing the level of Segregation within the Visual Yeo-Krienen network.

 Subsequently, we compared Segregation between periods characterized by Significant ISC (red markers) and non-Significant ISC (null ISC).
-Excitingly, we observed higher segregation within the Visual network during Significant ISC periods (t(168) = 1.01; p < 0.045; permutation-corrected).
+Excitingly, we observed higher segregation within the Visual network during Significant ISC periods (t(168) = 1.97; p < 0.048; permutation-corrected).

 This transition from investigating Structure-Function coupling based on correlation alone to exploring Segregation as an alternative approach allowed us to uncover meaningful patterns during video-watching.
 Our findings emphasize the complexity of defining ISC periods and highlight the potential of Segregation analysis to capture distinct dynamics in the brain's functional connectivity during video-watching.

-### Tools I learned during this project
+### Tools we learned during this project

- * **Meta-project**: Venkatesh Subramani is delighted to have made the best use of BHS.
-He learned to visualize all the layers in the project starting from conception to implementation to interpretation.
-He observed that he is a human-variant of backpropagation algorithm tweaking the previous layers in answering an interesting research question.
+ * **Meta-project**: We are delighted to have made the best use of BHS.
+We learned to visualize all the layers in the project starting from conception to implementation to interpretation.
+We observed that we are a human-variant of backpropagation algorithm tweaking the previous layers in answering an interesting research question.
- * **Git**: Venkatesh unlearned and relearned Git version control as part of the BHS training modules and applied the knowledge during this project
+ * **Git and Github**: We unlearned and relearned Git version control as part of the BHS training modules and applied the knowledge during this project

 # Results